4 Steps to Developing a Servant’s Heart

 It’s the Little Things that Make a Difference

 Why would you do these things?
 For the express purpose of expressing God’s love in a practical way.
 If they don’t notice, that’s OK.
 The point is not to serve so they will notice.
-Remember, you are serving God, and he notices.
+Remember, you are serving God, and He notices.
+Serving with a joyful heart fills you with a sense of purpose and peace.

 Scroll to Top